An old review of Uncharted 2 made years ago

 Nathan Drake can never seem to catch a break in his life as a treasure hunter.
 No matter what the job, something always goes amiss.
 This time, Drake has to deal with more than he bargained for, and it may very well cost him his life this time around.
 This is the basis surrounding Uncharted 2: Among Thieves, the much hyped sequel to the already impressive Uncharted: Drake’s Fortune.
 A sequel should always strive to be better than its older brother, and Uncharted 2 not only delivers, but also surpasses several other games and becomes a landmark in storytelling, gameplay, and visuals within the gaming medium the likes of which none have ever experienced.
 Did I mention there’s also multiplayer?

 The story starts in media res as Nathan Drake is sitting in a broken train on the side of a snowy mountainside, bleeding heavily and struggling to move.
 This is a big turn from the seemingly invincible Drake we saw in his previous outing, showing that he’s a little more vulnerable than he lets on.
 This characterization is one of many moments where we discover the more human side of Nathan Drake, along with the rest of the cast.
 As he narrowly escapes the train, we get flashbacks of the events that led up to this shocking intro.
 Drake had set out on a job with former associates Harry Flynn and Chloe Frazer, the latter of which was one of his love interests in the past.
 The job is to steal an ancient Mongolian treasure from a Turkish museum that once belonged to Marco Polo.
-He succeeds in finding the treasure, but is then betrayed by Flynn.
-You later find out that the person funding the heist was a war criminal named Zoran Lazarevic, who seeks to find the fabled city of Shambala, or Shangri La as it’s more commonly called, for his own selfish reasons.
+He succeeds in finding the treasure, but Flynn then betrays him.
+You later find out that the person funding the heist is a war criminal named Zoran Lazarevic, who seeks to find the fabled city of Shambala, or Shangri La as it’s more commonly called, for his own selfish reasons.
 Drake must stop Lazarevic from finding the lost city’s secrets with the help of his mentor Victor Sullivan, his former partner in crime Elena Fischer, and also brings along Chloe Frazer, who’s only interest is looking out for number one, or so it seems.

 The characters, both good and villainous, are characterized rather well.
 Drake, voiced by industry veteran Nolan North once again, displays even more uncertainty about the task laid out before him.
 He figures out that more is at stake than just a simple cash-in, and is therefore more determined to bring down the ruthless Lazarevic.
 Elena and Chloe are also fleshed out well, as their interactions with one another shows their strained relationship dynamic with the charismatic treasure hunter.
 Victor Sullivan is also along for the ride, but is just as hesitant as Drake when it comes to moments that defy all logic and common sense.

 The detail of the graphics have also seen improvements.
 The environments are now more varied and realistic, as Drake and his friends travel through the thick jungles of Borneo, the war-ruined city of Nepal, and the snowy mountains of the Himalayas.
 The same great water physics make their return, along with the addition of some of the best snow physics ever put into a video game.
 With very few signs of texture pop-in and absolutely no screen-tearing or framerate drops, you can take the time to appreciate even the minute details they put into each level with care.
-The same level of care was put into the facial and character animations.
+They put the same level of care into the facial and character animations.
 Characters no longer look like china dolls, but rather something closer to human, with skin textures and eye movements looking more and more realistic.
 Same goes for movement, which animates limbs more and creates many moments where how each character moves says a lot about what their thinking, much more than what they say, which is saying something given the trite, but well-rounded script.